sbzappa/marabot/README.md

 You can also build in release mode by running `dotnet build -c Release`.
 The executable will then be located at `MaraBot/bin/Release/netcoreapp3.1/MaraBot`.
-Note that the daemon assumes we have a fresh debug build.
+Note that the daemon assumes we have a fresh release build.